-North Carolina’s conservation trust funds have invested $184 million in Jones, Carteret, Craven, Pender, and Onslow County projects that support economic development and preserve unique natural features so our state continues to be a wonderful place to work, play, and raise a family.
+North Carolina’s conservation trust funds have invested $184 million in the coastal region to support economic development and preserve unique natural features so our state continues to be a wonderful place to work, play, and raise a family.

 About The Trust Funds

 The N.C.
 Land and Water Fund is a primary source of grants allowing hundreds of local governments, state agencies, and conservation nonprofits to address water pollution, protect clean water, and conserve lands that are ecologically, culturally, or historically significant.